batpigandme/contributing/contributing_to_package.md

   - For this guide to make sense, you’ll need to be acquainted with Git and GitHub.
 If you are not, see [Happy Git and GitHub for the useR](http://happygitwithr.com/) by Jenny Bryan.

+  - Before you do a pull request, you should always file an issue and make sure someone from the tidyverse team agrees that it’s a problem, and is happy with your basic proposal for fixing it.
+We don’t want you to spend a bunch of time on something that we don’t think is a good idea.

 ## Making a pull request